 This fast innovation cycle is essential to the creative experimentation required for increasingly volatile times.
 Too often, however, organizations remain mired in older approaches that don’t support innovation or even ongoing improvement very well.
 As one senior leader remarked, “We’re an innovation engine on our core products, but internally, innovating on ways of working isn’t in our DNA.”

 The new operating model calls for governance more of what, not how; “wide boulevards, high curbs,” as one leader noted.
 In particular, we hear a growing chorus of calls for fundamental rethinking of organizational funding models.
-Annual PMO-led portfolios are rapidly being displaced by direct, KPI-measured, ongoing investment in value streams, products, and capabilities.
+Annual PMO-led portfolios are rapidly being displaced by direct, OKR-measured, ongoing investment in value streams, products, and capabilities.
 Beyond portfolio governance, the organizations we talked to had a number of challenges in common:

 - How to balance product team autonomy with the need for specialist expertise